ralphbean/presentations/fedmsg-flock13.rst

 :data-y: 0
 :data-scale: 1

+It is built on top of `ØMQ <http://zeromq.org>`_.

-It uses *X.509 certificates* to sign messages.
+It uses *X.509 certificates* to sign messages (like "HTTPS" certs).

 It's meant to be deployed in an open infrastructure.
 Anyone can read.
 Anyone can write.
 Only some messages are trusted.

-It is built on top of `ØMQ <http://zeromq.org>`_.
 There is no central broker and as far as we can tell, no single point of failure.

-Adding it to applications is *lightweight* -- sending is "fire-and-forget".

 ----